Jibbril/chalmers-tda352-cryptography/summaries/lecture6.md

 \end{align*}
 ```

-However, there are variations on the standard RSA scheme which solves this problem.
+However, there are variations on the standard RSA scheme that solve this problem.
 To make RSA EUF-CMA secure we have RSA-FDHS, and to make RSA IND-CCA safe, use RSA-OAEP.

 ### The Hash and Sign Paradigm  (Full Domain Hash Signatures)
 One way of conceptualising hash signatures is by using $F$ and $I$ in reverse order.
 So consider a $Sign$ function that uses a message $m$ and the secret key $sk$ to compute a signature $\sigma = I(sk,H(m))$ where $H$ is some hash function.
 A verifier $Ver$ could then be built by computing $F(pk,\sigma) = H(m)$.
 In this way, a sender can encrypt a message using their own private key, and everyone else can verify it using the corresponding public key.
-Given this scenario, the following theorem is true (although not proved in this course):
+Given this scenario, the following theorem is true (although not proven in this course):

 If $`(KeyGen_{TD},F,I)`$ is a one-way trapdoor function and $H$ is a random oracle, then FDHS is a chosen message attack secure digital signature scheme.